Co-curricular Options

 Opportunity to explore mathematics.

-Following on from the success of the “Little Scientists’ program, JMSS offered a new program in 2018 called ‘Mini Mathematicians’ which is aimed at providing primary school students with the opportunity to explore mathematics and problem solving like real mathematicians do.
-The Mini Mathematicians program has been incredibly successful and we will be offering it again in 2022.
+Following on from the success of the “Little Scientists" program, JMSS offered a new program in 2018 called "Mini Mathematicians" which is aimed at providing primary school students with the opportunity to explore mathematics and problem solving like real mathematicians do.
+The Mini Mathematicians program has been incredibly successful.

 Delivered by passionate mathematics and science students.

-Sessions will be focussed on building problem solving skills and students’ ability to communicate mathematics and science effectively.
+Sessions are focussed on building problem solving skills and students’ ability to communicate mathematics and science effectively.
 Feedback from schools, teachers, Principals, parents and students has been overwhelmingly positive.
-In light of this, JMSS will offer the program again, and is seeking “Expressions of Interest” from Primary Schools who may wish to participate.
+In light of this, JMSS will offer the program again, and is seeking Expressions of Interest from primary schools who may wish to participate.

 Program Details.